jo-hoe/video-to-podcast-service/README.md

 - `BASE_PATH` (optional): Sets the base directory for resources. **Default:** `resources` directory next to the executable inside the container.
 Only set this if you want to use a custom location or mount a host directory.
 - `CONNECTION_STRING` (optional): Sets the database connection string. **Default:** empty string, which uses a SQLite database file in the resource path.
 Only set this if you want to use a custom database or location.
+- `BASE_URL` (optional): Sets the base URL for generating podcast feed and audio file links. **Default:** Uses the `Host` header from incoming requests with `http://` scheme.
+Set this to override automatic URL detection, useful for reverse proxies or custom domains.
+Supports both HTTP and HTTPS schemes (e.g., `https://example.com` or `http://localhost:8080`).
+If no scheme is provided, defaults to HTTPS.
 - `YTDLP_COOKIES_FILE` (optional): Path to a Netscape-format cookie file, e.g. for accessing age-restricted or private YouTube content.

 **How to get cookies file:**